 NEW YORK, Aug.
-4, 2014 /PRNewswire/ -- The Conference Board Employment Trends Index™ (ETI) increased in July.
-The index now stands at 120.31, up from 119.92 (an upward revision) in June.
-This represents a 6.6 percent gain in the ETI compared to a year ago.
+6, 2018 /PRNewswire/ -- The Conference Board Employment Trends Index™ (ETI) increased in July, after increasing in June.
+The index now stands at 109.89, up from 108.72 (a downward revision) in June.
+The change represents a 5.4 percent gain in the ETI compared to a year ago.

-July's increase in the ETI was driven by positive contributions from five of its eight components.
-In order from the largest positive contributor to the smallest, these were: Initial Claims for Unemployment Insurance, Job Openings, Industrial Production, Number of Temporary Employees, and Real Manufacturing and Trade Sales.
+July's increase in the ETI was fueled by positive contributions from all eight components.
+From the largest positive contributor to the smallest, these were: the Ratio of Involuntarily Part-time to All Part-time Workers, Initial Claims for Unemployment Insurance, Number of Employees Hired by the Temporary-Help Industry, Industrial Production, Job Openings, Real Manufacturing and Trade Sales, The Percentage of Firms With Positions Not Able to Fill Right Now, and the Percentage of Respondents Who Say They Find "Jobs Hard to Get."

 The Employment Trends Index aggregates eight labor-market indicators, each of which has proven accurate in its own area.
 Aggregating individual indicators into a composite index filters out "noise" to show underlying trends more clearly.